Shop Locally and Build

 Bands performed every Thursday from June through August

-Enjoy the upcoming fall by walking or cycling the many trails throughout Ward One and the rest of Oakville.
+Once the lockdowns subside, be sure to enjoy Summer by walking or cycling the many trails throughout Ward One and the rest of Oakville.
 Come out to Nautical Parkrun each Saturday morning at 9 to walk or run 5 k’s within the beautiful Lakeshore Woods.
+For updates on when parkrun will start again, please visit: facebook.com/nauticalparkrun.
 Enjoy shopping locally and eat out at one of our wonderful restaurants.

 Welcome to The Villager!
 Our goal is to connect you to the professionals, services, events and the BEAUTIFUL people of Oakville, Bronte and Burlington.
 The information you find here is rigorously reviewed to ensure you get an excellent experience from honest, reputable people and sources.
 It’s constantly being updated with the latest happenings and information so check back frequently.
 Enjoy with confidence!